BernhardPosselt/pf2e-kingmaker-tools/README.md

     cd pf2e-kingmaker-tools

+If you **don't have access to Transifex and aren't interested in becoming a translator**, you need to create dummy localization files locally, otherwise the app won't load:

+    ./gradlew createDummyTranslations

-Optionally, log into your Transifex account and retrieve your token from your [account settings page]( https://app.transifex.com/user/settings/api/).
+If you have access to Transifex, log into your Transifex account and retrieve your token from your [account settings page]( https://app.transifex.com/user/settings/api/).
 Then create your rc file using:

     nano ~/.transifexrc